Skip to main content

 Calendar

-Clatri's calendar doesn't just show the events you create — it also pulls in events from other domains automatically.
+Clatri's calendar doesn't just show events you create — it also automatically pulls events from other domains.
 In a single view you see:

-• Manual events you created from the chat or the UI
+• Manual events you created from chat or UI

 • Tasks with due dates